 Thing you’d never know: Has a film credit as a stunt double

-In her work with Area 1, AdRoll, Notion AI, Fastly, and others, Victoria brings an eye for developing the right strategy for the right campaign to garner impactful results.
-Her experience in building thought leadership programs has secured big wins for her clients, including placements in Fast Company’s Most Innovative Companies list, Inc.’s 30 Under 30, regular broadcast appearances on CNBC and Bloomberg West, and bylines in top-tier outlets and pivotal industry trades.
+Working with with seed-stage startups and public companies alike, Victoria brings an eye for developing the right strategy for the right campaign to garner impactful results.
+Her experience in building thought leadership programs has secured big wins for her clients, including placements in Fast Company’s Most Innovative Companies list, Inc.’s 30 Under 30, regular broadcast appearances on CNBC and Bloomberg, and bylines in top-tier outlets and pivotal industry trades.
+Clients include AdRoll, Optimziely and HackerOne.

-Victoria joined Bateman Group from SutherlandGold Group, where she spent nearly five years working with startups like Jaunt Virtual Reality, Xamarin (acquired by Microsoft), Chegg, Level Money, Shuddle and Sunrun.
+Victoria joined Bateman Group from SutherlandGold Group, where she spent nearly five years working with startups like Jaunt Virtual Reality, Xamarin (acquired by Microsoft), Chegg, Level Money and Sunrun.

 A Bay Area local, Victoria graduated from San Francisco State University with a degree in Journalism and a minor in English Literature.
 You can usually find her out building up her backpacking resume, sampling new wines or curled up with a good book…or all three at once!